helium/HIP/0000-dynamic-poc.md

 The current packet length of the PoC beacon is 52 bytes.
 This length comes from legacy data included during targeted proof of coverage.
 The longer the packet the [(1) higher a chance of interference and packet loss][1].
 Using a variable packet length for POC will further help to understand the network's capability.

-If the beacon packet length can be reduced from 52-bytes and made variable ideally it would be multiples of 24-bytes or 1 DC (Data Credit).
-If it could be reduced to 19-bytes SF10 could be utilized in US915 while still respecting the 400ms dwell time.
+The beacon packet length will be reduced from 52-bytes to a static 24-bytes or 1 DC (Data Credit) packet.
+This includes any header or overhead required for the POC packet.
+There will be no random selection for packet length.
+The length of the packet has a limited impact of the performance of the RF link and it has been decided the variable packet length is not worth the extra complication.

+It should be noted that the reduction of the packet length has made SF10 feasible with the US915 channel plan as the maximum dwell time is no longer exceeded.

 #### Entropy